joudehreem/Labology/README.md

 ### Add a New Patient and Update Information

 **Description:**
 The Add New Patient and Update Information Page allows users to input new patient details or update existing records.
-This page is designed to simplify patient management and ensure that all information is accurately recorded and up-to-date.
+This page simplifies patient management and ensures that all information is accurately recorded and up-to-date.

 ![Add New Patient and Update Information](path/to/add-update-patient-page-screenshot.png)